 Nor, kind reader, is my purpose here to give specific prescriptions to those desiring to follow my example.
 You walk a path different than mine and I am not competent to guide you.

 No, my thesis is to remind you that for any difficult undertaking, be it control of weight, mastery of a new skill, or transition to a new career, willpower may be insufficient to see you through but determination is an absolute prerequisite.

 That word–determination–I choose quite deliberately.
 I have never known a smoker to quit on account of health concerns.
 My own father kept smoking for a decade after being diagnosed with emphysema and only quit when he literally no longer had the strength to cross the street to buy a fresh pack.
 Yet, people quit smoking all the time.
 They wake up one day, look in the mirror, notice the tar stains on their linens or get a good whiff of the ashtray, and say to themselves “this is not who I am.”

-Whether it’s losing weight, becoming a writer, learning a craft, or God help you, climbing the corporate ladder, live your life, be you instead of your ancestors, and if you want to be somebody else, change your mind.
+Whether it’s losing weight, becoming a writer, learning a craft, or God help you, climbing the corporate ladder, live your life, be you instead of your ancestors, and just as the song says, if you want to be somebody else, change your mind.
 That’s how you do it.
 There is no shortcut.
 It can take many starts and attempts, but it really is just that simple.
 You just have to look in the mirror, decide who you want to see looking back, and become that person.